 And the amazing future scene from the beginning doesn’t fit in this new context anymore… The dialogue (jumping forward six years) is absurd and disconnected.
 Basically, that’s not the way humans communicate with each other.
 It’s weird, and it doesn’t work.
 Again, this was such a letdown, because I was so intrigued about the true meaning of that conversation, and I was robbed of the emotional payoff it was supposed to give.

 Honestly, I didn’t know it was possible to mess up a beautiful premise so much…

-In a nutshell, the first half of this book is amazing.
-The second part is makes no sense, but the writing is pretty good and effortless.
+So, anyway… In a nutshell, the first half of this book is amazing.
+The second part is chaotic, frustrating, and 100% illogical.